VEckardt/IntegrityDocs/README.md

 Creates a set of HTML pages documenting the PTC Integrity Lifecycle Manager configuration.

 # Version
-Created for Integrity 10.9/11.x and with full support of Firefox / Chrome / IE
+11.0.1: Created for Integrity 10.9/11.x and with full support of Firefox / Chrome / IE

-# Status
+# Develpment Status
 Under Construction

 ## Purpose
 IntegrityDocs exports the current Integrity Server configuration from W&D, and creates HTML pages.
-Each section under Worklows&Documents will become one node within the reporting tree.
-Each section starts with an "Overview" page, and then each element can be reviewed in more detail by drilling down to the details.
+Each section under Worklows&Documents will become one node within the report tree.
+Each section starts with an "Overview" page, and then each element can be reviewed in more detail by drilling down.

 ![IntegrityDocs](Doc/IntegrityDocs.png)

 ## Use Cases
 - Document the current configuration status
 - Validate and compare the configuration status
+- Present the Integrity LM configuration status without the need to have direct Integrity access

 ## Install
-Option 1: In IntegrityClient folder
+In IntegrityClient folder
 - Put the "lib/IntegrityDocs.jar" into your IntegrityClient/lib folder
 - Put the "IntegrityDocs.bat" directly into your IntegrityClient folder
 - Check and update the IntegrityDocs.bat with the correct client location:
 ```
 SET IC_HOME=C:\Integrity\ILMClient11
 ```
-- In case of any performance issue, you can also disable certain object types from beeing scanned, such as
+- In case of any performance issue based on too many data in Integrity, you can also disable certain object types from beeing scanned, such as
 ```
 --noQueries:      disable Queries scan and output
 --noTriggers:     disable Triggers scan and output